openml/server-api/docs/development/tests.md

  - Mark tests that update the database in anyway with the `mut` marker (`@pytest.mark.mut`).
  - If the test is excessively slow (>0.1 sec) and does not connect to PHP, use a `slow` marker.
 Tests that include PHP always require roundtrips through other services which makes them slow by default.
 PHP tests can be filtered out with the automatically generated "php_api" marker.
  - Four common fixtures you might need when writing tests are:
-    - py_api: an async client for the Python based REST API
+    - `py_api`: an async client for the Python based REST API
-    - php_api: an async client for the PHP based REST API
+    - `php_api`: an async client for the PHP based REST API
-    - expdb_test: an AsyncConnection to the "expdb" OpenML database.
+    - `expdb_test`: an AsyncConnection to the "expdb" OpenML database.
-    - user_test: an AsyncConnection to the "openml" OpenML database.
+    - `user_test`: an AsyncConnection to the "openml" OpenML database.
  - Above fixtures have considerable per-test overhead.
 Use them only when you need them.
  - When writing assertions the expected value (a constant, or a php response) should be on the right (`assert response == expected`).